 You can make a payment using your financial institution’s internet banking service.
 The payment will be automatically allocated against your Department of Agriculture account number.

-You will require the Department of Agriculture and Water Resources bank details listed on your Tax Invoice or Overdue Notice.
+You will require the Department of Agriculture bank details listed on your Tax Invoice or Overdue Notice.

 Please note: You will need to include the appropriate reference your invoice number in the description field when making an EFT payment.

 Overseas payers: Please note that you should use the Bank Identifier RSBKAU2S when making an EFT payment.

 Cheques should be for an amount in Australian dollars and payable to 'Collector of Money'.
 Cheques should be crossed 'Not Negotiable' and must not be post dated.
 Cheques from banks outside of Australia will not be accepted.

 You must also detach and include the payment slip found at the bottom of the last page on your Tax Invoice or Overdue Notice.